 - Outdoor gatherings are limited to six socially-distanced individuals

 - Hospitality settings will remain closed except for takeaway and delivery services

 - Indoor entertainment venues, such as cinemas, theatres, bowling alleys and bingo halls, must remain closed

 - Travel outside of the area is not recommended

 You can find the full and detailed list of Tier 3 on the Government’s website, here.

 - Schools, universities and places of worship remain open.

-In addition, if you are classed as more medically vulnerable to COVID-19, or you have previously been shielding, you are advised to take extra care.
+If you are classed as medically vulnerable to COVID-19, or you have previously been shielding, you are again advised to take extra care.

 Our support hub continues to be available for medically vulnerable residents who can’t call on others for support.
 For details, see below or please call 0345 2000 101 or email: email@example.com